Bay State Park Frequently Asked Questions

 Our project provides the opportunity to improve stormwater management and environmental concerns, such as manure management, stormwater runoff, and water treatment than current conditions allow.

-All animal waste will be disposed of in accordance with state and federal rules and regulations.
+All animal waste will be disposed in accordance with state and federal rules and regulations.
 Horse manure will be collected in an enclosed dumpster and removed from the site.

 Where will festival attendees stay during the festival?